guyfawcus/ArchMap/systemd/README.md

 ArchMap under systemd
 =====================

-This directory contains two systemd units for running ArchMap under systemd to automatically generate new geojson and kml files daily.
+This directory contains two systemd units for running ArchMap under systemd to automatically generate new GeoJSON and KML files daily.

 Use